An accredited high school built for real-world, lifelong learning

 • Calendar: Three 12-week learning sessions, organized by themes

-• Geography: Open to anyone who can operate in time zones UTC-10 to UTC+2
+• Geography: Open to learners who can operate in time zones UTC-10 to UTC+2 Prisma High School not yet in your area?

 • Parents: Daily time commitment varies depending on learner maturity level; parent community platform included